ErpNetDocs/tech/advanced/user-data-attributes/domain-with-property-allowed-values.md

+[!Note
-**Note:** The priorities represent the following logic.
+>The priorities represent the following logic.
 If for a custom property is found a value with a higher priority, then – copy the value.
 If not – search for values with lower priorities

 \1.
 Inherited values from the parent document.
 (Priority 80)